Iriamu19/md-rec-toc/README.md

 # md-rec-toc

-Make a markdown table of content of a folder recusersively.
+Recusersively make a markdown table of content of a folder.

 ## Example :

-From this :
+From this folder :

 ```
 .